-You declare and configure topics by combining SQL stored procedures and streams or tables with topic declarations in the database configuration file.
-The topic itself is defined in the configuration file, using the <topics> and <topic> elements.
+You declare and configure topics by combining SQL stored procedures and streams or tables with topic declarations in the database configuration.
+The topic itself is defined in the configuration, using the topics and topic properties.
 The configuration also lets you identify the stored procedure used for input from producers:

 '''

-<topics>

-<topic name="eventLogs"

-procedure="eventWatch"/>

-</topics>
+deployment:

+topics:

+topic:

+- name: eventLogs

+procedure: eventWatch

 '''